Weston-Liu/jQuery.vitrine.js/README.md

 #### narrow: false

 Set whether use narrow mode or not: in narrow mode only 3 item will be displayed at same time, and 5 otherwise.
-The plugin will use narrow mode automatically when the quantity of item in DOM is less than 5.
+The plugin will use narrow mode automatically when the quantity of item in DOM is less than 5. **Please add at least 3 items into DOM.**

 #### speed: 400